Georgian ensemble, Nanina. UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

 |

-TS'UTISOPELI WEEKEND
+TS'UTISOPELI WEEKEND (წუთისოფელი)

 Friday 19–Sunday 21 September

-In Georgian culture hosting is taken very seriously indeed, with a guest being considered a gift from God.
+The centrepiece of the tour, this will be a full weekend of workshops, feasting and performance, bringing together our visiting Georgian ensembles, as well as singers from across the UK.
 This year we will be welcomed and supported in the beautiful village of Silverdale on Morecambe bay by our local hosts, Lancaster Georgian choir, Chveni Khmebi.

 FRIDAY EVENING